bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 tags: [Hugo]
 ---

-The folder structure is the foundation for the generated website structure.
-(TODO: Finish) {.p-first} <!--more-->
+The folder structure lays the foundation for the website structure.
+Perplex relies mostly on Hugo’s page bundle features.

-## Content organization
+{.p-first} <!--more-->

 It may take a little while to get your head around Hugo’s content folder structure.
-To keep the general concept in mind did help me: Hugo establishes a connection between the Markdown input and the generated pages, which is as short as possible.
+Its helping me to keep its general concept in mind: Hugo processes our folder structure and all the files therein following the shortest logic path.
+Therefore, all overhead is avoided but small details can matter.

 {{< mnote up=14 >}}
-Hugo also offers the possibility to include additional data or to render raw HTML files, but this theme doesn’t utilize this functionality for now.
+Hugo also offers to process data or to include raw HTML files, but this theme doesn’t use this functionality for now.
 {{< /mnote >}}

-The content of the root itself {$/} and the folders `doc`, `blog` and `article`.
-The theme provides layout templates for these page types.
-Hugo applies the matching template automatically to every content file inside these directories and their subdirectories.
+The content of the root itself {$/} and the folders {$doc}, {$news}, {$blog} and {$article} may contain Markdown files and their resources.
+The theme provides different layout templates for them.
+Hugo applies the matching templates automatically to every content file inside these directories and their subdirectories.

-The root `/`
+The root {$/}
-: contains top level pages, which should
+: may contain top level pages

-`doc`
-`blog`
-`article`
+{$doc}
+: is for the documentation and can handle three folder levels deep filled with Markdown files and their resources.

+{$news}
+: is for very short postings like announcements, which are listed in a continuous stream on the top level news page.

+{$blog}
+: is for short postings, which are accessible through the top level blog list page.

+{$article}
+: is for longer postings or essays, which are listed as cards on a top level page.
+{.dl-loose}

 ### Single pages {#single}

-We already created a new file [`blog/my-first-post.md`]({{< relref "#first" >}}).
-This is the simplest way to generate a new page.
+You may have already created the new demo file `blog/first.md` while following the example in the section [first content]({{< relref "local-server#first" >}}).
+This is the simplest way to generate a new posting without any additional resources.

 #### Leaf Bundle